Shades of violet: Lavender

 At right is displayed the color lavender.
 This color may also be called lavender (floral) or floral lavender to distinguish it from the web color lavender.
 It is the color of the central part of the lavender flower.

 The first recorded use of the word lavender as a color term in English was in 1705.

 Since the color lavender has a hue code of 275, it may be regarded as a light tone of violet.

 Mauve

 Mauve (from the French form of Malva "mallow") is a color that is named after the mallow flower.
 Another name for the color is mallow with the first recorded use of mallow as a color name in English in 1611.

 Since the color mauve has a hue code of 276, it may be regarded as a pale tone of violet.

 Wisteria

 Displayed at right is the color wisteria.

 It represents the color of wisteria blooms.
 A crayon of this color and name was formulated by Crayola in 1993.

-Pixie Powder
+Petunia

-Displayed at right is the color Pixie Powder.
+Displayed at right is the color petunia.

+It represents the color of petunia blooms.